kalesec/PolyChecker/README.md

 Ref:  https://polykill.io/

 Usage: Provide the tool a domain or subdomain and it will parse the html to look for cdn[.]polyfill[.]io.

-If multiple domains or subdomains are of interest, you can use the -f option and it will utilize a file filled with domains/subdomains instead of a single domain.
+(Coming soone)If multiple domains or subdomains are of interest, you can use the -f option and it will utilize a file filled with domains/subdomains instead of a single domain.
 When using -f, ensure that there is one domain per line:

 Ex: